physzqi/physzqi.github.io/_pages/about.md

 ---
 Hello there!
 My name is Zihao Qi (齐子皓).
 I am a fourth-year PhD Candidate in [Physics at Cornell University](https://physics.cornell.edu/).
 I am fortunate to be advised by Prof. [Christopher Earls](https://earls.cee.cornell.edu/).
 Prior to Cornell, I completed my undergraduate degree in Physics at [Caltech](https://pma.caltech.edu/research-and-academics/physics), where I worked with Prof. [Gil Refael](https://pma.caltech.edu/people/gil-refael) and Prof. [John Preskill](https://www.preskill.caltech.edu/).

-I am currently working at the intersection of physics and artificial intelligence.
-In one direction, I explore how machine learning tools, such as neural-network quantum states, can be applied to study many-body quantum dynamics.
+I am currently working at the intersection of many-body physics and artificial intelligence (AI).
+In one direction, I explore how tools from the AI community, such as neural-network quantum states, can be applied to study many-body quantum dynamics.
 More recently, I have become interested in using statistical physics to understand the inner workings of Large Language Models (LLMs).
 In the past, I have studied non-equilibrium quantum systems, Floquet prethermalization, quantum information dynamics, and various lattice models.

 In my spare time, I enjoy playing soccer, card and board games, and hiking around Ithaca.

 **Contact**: zq73 [at] cornell [dot] edu.

+07/2026: Neural quantum states are trained on variational objectives such as energy minimization alone, but how do they accurately capture observables that have not been explicitly optimized for?
+In [a recent work](https://arxiv.org/abs/2607.01336), we use tools from the mechanistic interpretability to open up the black-box NQS.
+We reveal features inside the model that strongly correlate with and causally control physical observables, providing a tool that diagnoses and controls NQS.

 06/2026: This June, I will be visiting the [Simons Center for Geometry and Physics](https://scgp.stonybrook.edu) and attending the month-long program [Complexity, information, and tractable simulations of quantum many-body dynamics](https://scgp.stonybrook.edu/archives/45033).
+I gave a [talk](https://scgp.stonybrook.edu/video_portal/video.php?id=7769) on neural operator surrogate models for quantum dynamics.

 05/2026: Our paper on how neural-operator learning provides a new paradigm of quantum dynamics simulation has been published as an article in [**PRX Quantum**](https://journals.aps.org/prxquantum/abstract/10.1103/2tt3-yndr).